rumaisa690/sentiment-analysis/README.md

 ## Project Overview
 This web application does sentiment analysis on user input text, classifying it as positive or negative.
 It uses Hugging Face's Transformers library with a pre-trained DistilBERT model and TensorFlow for the backend, and Flask to serve the application.
 The frontend is built using HTML, CSS, and JavaScript.

+I have worked on this project throughout this past semester and only just moved it over to this github account so that's why the repo looks recently created

 ## Installation

 ### Prerequisites